lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 A correction is meant as any reading where it is assumed that the witness corrects a perceived error in the transmitted text.

 This is *not* used to represent corrections made by the edition.
-That is reserved for the conjecture class [below](#conjecture).
+These kinds of corrections are reserved for the conjecture class [below](#conjecture).

 ### correction-addition